lukas-vlcek/index_time_date/README.md

 - index value as non analyzed string into \[another\] field (this is what we use field `date` for)
 - or we must **disable `store`** for particular field and **enable `_source`** (which requires more disk space) at the same time, however, any custom **date-time format in mapping is ignored** in the case and the value is returned as is

-Note: disabling `_source` will probably not be possible from specific ES version, see <https://github.com/elastic/elasticsearch/pull/10915>.
+Note: disabling `_source` might not be possible for some future ES version, see <https://github.com/elastic/elasticsearch/pull/10915> and <https://github.com/elastic/elasticsearch/pull/11171> which reverted this change back.
 (TODO investigate more).

 --